By Sara Burrows

 Exercise is ‘not natural’

-Ildari says the results of exercise on depression are so powerful that if they could be reduced into a pill, it would be the most expensive pill on earth.
+Ilardi says the results of exercise on depression are so powerful that if they could be reduced into a pill, it would be the most expensive pill on earth.
 The problem is 60 percent of American adults get no regular physical activity.
-Ildari says it’s not their fault.
+Ilardi says it’s not their fault.
 Between long days at work and household and family responsibilities to attend to, who has the time or energy to hit the gym?

-Hunter gatherers get four or more hours of vigorous physical activity every day, but if you ask them they will tell you they don’t exercise, Ildari says.
+Hunter gatherers get four or more hours of vigorous physical activity every day, but if you ask them they will tell you they don’t exercise, Ilardi says.
 “They don’t work out.
 Working out would be crazy to them.
 They live.”

 “When you put a lab rat on a treadmill … it will squat down on it’s haunches, and the treadmill starts to rub the fur and the skin right off it’s back side,” he said.
 “When you stare at a piece of exercise equipment, there is a part of your brain that’s screaming out ‘Don’t do it!
 You’re not going anywhere!'”

-If you can’t go out gathering your own nuts and berries or hunting your own meat, Ildari recommends brisk walking with a friend.
+If you can’t go out gathering your own nuts and berries or hunting your own meat, Ilardi recommends brisk walking with a friend.
 Walking for 30 minutes, three times a week, has better effects on depression than Zoloft, he said.

 The problem is we’ve replaced face-time with screen-time.
 “Our hunter gatherer ancestors spent all day every day in the company of their loved ones.”